 My husband and I met while working at a hotel that did assembly-line weddings.
-I was a banquet waitress and he was a bartender and most weekends we’d work at least 1 or 2 or even 3 wedding receptions.
+I was a banquet waitress and he was a bartender and most weekends we’d work at least 1 or 2 or even 3 wedding receptions in a row.
 This was not a nice, historic hotel, mind you.
 It was a chain hotel with bad food and tired decor.
 It was the era of the Electric Slide and the Macarena!
 Needless to say, when we decided to tie the knot a few years later we knew what we didn’t want: a wedding that in any way resembled our former place of employment.

 So we got married under a tent in a local park, hired a natural foods chef caterer, served up craft beer and special wine, and a local farmer who my future mother-in-law knew from church did our flowers!
 We were before our time!
 To be honest, we went this route because we hated the pre-planned package wedding places, but also because we had NO MONEY.
 I was a public school teacher in North Carolina at the time.
 My husband worked in a photo lab.
 We were pretty poor.
 Our parents helped us a little, but there were limits to their generosity.
 Our wedding was done on a serious budget.

 I tell you this story because I understand and empathize with the folks who are budget conscious about their wedding.
 I really do!
 This is one reason why people go the DIY route: to save a little money.

 But not everyone chooses the DIY option because of finances.
 Flowers are something people think they can DIY – unlike the venue or the catering or the cake or the dress.
 DIYing flowers is fun!
 Plus, it makes things a little more personal.
 If you have the time, energy, and enough people, it can be a special experience.